-(ii) Mr Xie Shaoxiong

-Managing Director/Chief Executive Officer
+(ii) Ms Geng Hao Managing Director/Chief Executive Officer 48 years old

-Mr Xie Shaoxiong ("Mr Xie"), a Chinese, was appointed as Managing Director/Chief Executive Officer ("MD/CEO") of ICBC Malaysia on 19 January 2022.
-He holds a Master's Degree in Business Administration (EMBA) from Hunan University, China and a Bachelor's Degree in Economics (major in International Finance) from Xiamen University, China.
+Ms Geng Hao ("Ms Geng"), a Chinese, was appointed as MD/CEO of ICBC Malaysia on 26 September 2024.
+She holds a Master of Arts in Business Administration from Renmin University of China and a Bachelor of Arts in International Finance from Dongbei University of Finance and Economics, China.